On Harnessing Idle Compute at the Edge for Foundation Model Training: Introduction

 \section{Introduction}

 ``Foundation models'' (FMs)~\cite{DBLP:journals/corr/abs-2108-07258} are driving the AI revolution~\cite{microsoft-ai-market}, enabling powerful generative systems across language~\cite{gpt4}, vision~\cite{stable-diffussion}, networks~\cite{netllm}, and software~\cite{copilot}.
-Trained on large-scale data and adapted to diverse tasks, they have raised growing concern with the centralization of the current ecosystem~\cite{Bartoldson24}.
-This is rooted in the significant compute resources required in training and the associated enormous economic cost~\cite{large-model-cost}, affordable only to a handful of global entities, mostly those who operate the cloud computing data centers.
-As a response to such centralization, decentralized foundation model training has emerged~\cite{learning@home,dedloc}, leveraging volunteered edge devices to pool compute resources.
-This paradigm taps into the scale, energy efficiency, and underutilization of modern edge hardware~\cite{asteroid}, offering a more inclusive alternative to centralized training.
+Training these models on large-scale data for diverse tasks has intensified concerns about the centralization of the current ecosystem~\cite{Bartoldson24}.
+This centralization stems from the immense compute resources and economic cost required for training~\cite{large-model-cost}, which only a handful of global entities---mostly cloud data-center operators---can afford.
+As a response to such centralization, edge-assisted foundation model training has emerged~\cite{learning@home,dedloc}, leveraging volunteered edge devices to pool compute resources.
+This paradigm taps into the scale and underutilization of modern edge hardware~\cite{asteroid}, offering a more inclusive alternative to centralized training.

-Decentralized foundation model training with edge devices would be appealing only if it satisfies \textbf{three key requirements}: \textbf{First}, it should offer an equivalent platform (in terms of training time), on par with the de facto cloud-based training. \textbf{Second}, it should match the accuracy of training in the cloud by allowing the use of the same model architecture, optimizers and training hyperparameters (\eg batch size, sequence length).
-This rules out using typical edge-device oriented optimizations like compression or of models or gradients as those risk accuracy loss. \textbf{Third}, it must support training large models on foundation-scale datasets, in line with the scaling laws that underpin the performance of modern neural architectures~\cite{scalelaw}.
+Edge-assisted foundation model training with edge devices would be appealing only if it satisfies \textbf{three key requirements}: \textbf{First}, it should offer per-batch training time comparable to current cloud-based training systems. \textbf{Second}, it should match the accuracy of training in the cloud by allowing the use of the same model architecture, optimizers and training hyperparameters (\eg batch size, sequence length).
+This rules out using typical edge-device-oriented optimizations such as model or gradient compression, since those risk accuracy loss. \textbf{Third}, it must support training large models on foundation-scale datasets, in line with the scaling laws that underpin the performance of modern neural architectures~\cite{scalelaw}.

-However, with the current methods for foundation model training at the edge, the above requirements are not met, thereby limiting the potential of this paradigm.
-This is due to \textbf{three challenges}:
+However, current edge-training methods do not satisfy these requirements, which limits the practical appeal of this paradigm.
+The problem is not a single missing optimization, but a mismatch between existing parallelization strategies and the constraints of edge environments.
+In practice, this mismatch appears along \textbf{three coupled challenge axes}: